p-ssanders/tanzu-platform-demo/README.md

 There is some manual setup required to onboard a new development team to this cluster.
 See [Onboarding](tce/onboarding/README.md) for details.

+##  Conventions

+The conventions and assumptions built into this platform are documented [here](CONVENTIONS.md).

 ##  Example Workload

 ```yaml